sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## Infrastructure management

-The ability of the TRE operator to instantiate, deploy, change or remove physical or virtual infrastructure.
+The ability of the TRE operator to deploy, change or remove physical or virtual infrastructure.

 ### Infrastructure deployment